Best Checking Accounts of 2024 | NYT Bestseller’s Top Picks

 - Unlimited ATM reimbursements for US ATMs

-You will however pay a 1% transaction fee for all foreign transactions.
-The only difference between the Essential and Rewards checking accounts is that the latter offers an APY of up to 1.25%.
+You will, however, pay a 1% transaction fee for all foreign transactions.
+The only difference between the Essential and Rewards checking accounts is that the latter offers an APY of up to 3.30%.
 The Cashback checking account is similar to the Essential checking account, only that it requires an average balance of $1500 to get 1% cashback up to $2000 per month.
-However, the 1% cashback only applies to signature-based transactions meaning that you have to run the debit card as credit.
+If your average daily balance falls below that, you will earn .50% cashback.
+However, the cashback only applies to signature-based transactions, meaning that you have to run the debit card as credit.

 - You do not get an APY with Basic Banking and Choice checking accounts

-- You will pay a 3% foreign transaction fee that applies for both accounts
+- You will pay a 3% foreign transaction fee that applies to all checking accounts except the Premier World Debit

 - The Choice Checking account charges a $15 monthly fee if you do not meet the minimum balance requirements